melosomelo/algorithms/linear-data-structures/README.md

 will store our elements in a regular array.
 If the array gets too big (or to small), we can resize it.

-Implementing a stack is really easy, as we only need to keep track of the amount of elements in the stack (`size`) and the capacity of the array.
-To `push` an element on top of the stack, we simply increment assign `array[size]` to the new element and then increment `size`.
-To `pop` an element is equally simple, we just have to decrement `size` and signal that `array[size]` is now empty (or not, your choice).
+With this strategy, adding, removing and accessing elements is very simple and efficient (except when we need to resize the array).
+In general, we will only need to keep track of the amount of elements in the structure (`size`) and the `capacity` of the array.
+If when inserting an element, `size` equals `capacity`, then we just create a new array with double the capacity.
+If `size` is one quarter of `capacity`, then we create a new array with half the original capacity.

-Using a resizable array to implement a queue is a little bit tricker, but nothing complicated.
+You may be asking yourself: _why shrink the array when it's one quarter of the capacity?
+Why don't we shrink it to one half when the array is half full?_ Well, that would be very inefficient.
+What if we had another insertion just after shrinking it?
+We'd have to resize the array all over again.
+If we shrink it only when it's one quarter full, we the new array will still be half full and we will be able to delay resizing it.